varigence/docs/bimlflex/reference-documentation/settings/UseCustomComponents.md

 # Use Custom Components

 Determines if BimlFlex uses the Ssis Custom Components to log RowCounts and Generate Hash Keys.
-Set this to "N" if deploying to Amazon RDS.
+Set this to `N` if deploying to Amazon RDS.

 Notes: